thechrisjd/ShopingCart-ageras/README.md

 /////////////////////////
-I didn't manage to complete the project
+**** I'm sorry, I did not manage to complete the project ****

---I create the routes
+--I created the routes
 --Implemented controllers
 --Implemented views
 --created a data file
--- connecting the model to the data
+--connecting the model to the data
--- I stated working on sending this data to the front end.
+--I stated working on sending this data to the front end.

+--- In the end I made the MVC architecture
+--- Bu failed to connect the front and back.

+--- However I hope you can look past that and see that I have the skills to build amazing stuff
+--- and in the right environment I could grow to become and even better developer.

+--- Thnak you for your time